Rehearsing Our Story

 Passing the Torch

 Rev. Arthur Glen served as mission director until 1952, when his life was claimed in an automobile accident.
 Rev. Guy King then led ably for the next 21 years and the mission grew considerably.
-Under Rev. Art Cunningham, the Mission office moved to Grand Rapids, MI and the name was changed to its present form.
-His ministry was cut short by a massive stroke in 1983, and he was succeeded by Rev. Charles Vermilyea.
-From 1991-2006 the Mission emerged as a “Partner in Church Planting” under the leadership of Dr. Gerald K. Webber.
-In May of 2006, the Mission Board extended a call to Rev. Bill Jenkin III to serve as CBM’s sixth president.
-A spiritual product of CBM missionary endeavors in the west, Brother Bill brings with him a desire to minister to the needs of the Mission family and local church alike.
+Under Rev. Art Cunningham, who served as Executive Director from 1973-1983, the Mission office moved to Grand Rapids, MI and the name was changed to its present form.
+Brother Cunningham's ministry was cut short by a massive stroke in 1983, and he was succeeded in 1984 by then chairman-of-the-board, Rev. Charles Vermilyea.
+From 1991-2006, the Mission emerged as a “Partner in Church Planting” under the leadership of Dr. Gerald K. Webber.
+In May of 2006, the Mission Board extended a call to CBM Church Planter, Rev. Bill Jenkin III, to serve as CBM’s sixth president.
+A spiritual product of CBM missionary endeavors in the west, Brother Bill brought with him a desire to minister to the needs of the Mission family and local church alike.
+In 2022, after evaluating the leadership needs of Continental Baptist Missions, the CBM board of directors named a team of three men to provide direction for the mission following the conclusion of Bill Jenkin III’s ministry as president.
+On June 9, 2022, the CBM board voted unanimously to appoint Brad Hoff as the CBM Administrative Director and Dallas Putnam as the CBM Finance Director, to work closely with the CBM Board Chairman Joshua Putnam.

 Staying the Course